magnumjs/mag.js/README.md

 [Try it on JSBin](http://jsbin.com/coyemiwupu/edit?html,output)

-**Data binding List with user input
+**Data binding List with user input**

 This is the power and intuitive nature of MagJS.
-This is what allows for effortless an rapid html template prototyping.
+This is what allows for effortless and rapid HTML template prototyping.

-With a minimal amount of code and a single row html template we can create a dynamic data table list that automatically stays up to date with dynamic values such as user input.
+With a minimal amount of code and a single row HTML template we can create a dynamic data table list that automatically stays up to date with dynamic values such as user input.

 We start with our pure HTML template: